arvryna/blazer/README.md

 ## Bugs:
 - Handle improper URL
+- pass multiple URLs or json of URLs
 - Handle the case where there is no internet
 - while downloading file if there is interruption and if the downloaded file is incomplete, what will you do, you can find out incomplete file download by checking expected bytes to be written and bytes written, and then